Delooping the functor calculus tower: Homotopy theory

 \section{Homotopy theory}

 In this section we build up the necessary homotopy background.
-We will describe the model structure for the categories of $\Sigma$ and $\Lambda$-sequences, operads, bimodules, infinitesimal bimodules, and the truncated versions of all these structures.
-In fact we will be considering two model structures for these algebraic objects: projective and Reedy.
+We describe the model structure for the categories of $\Sigma$ and $\Lambda$-sequences, operads, bimodules, infinitesimal bimodules, and the truncated versions of all these structures.
+In fact we consider two model structures for these algebraic objects: projective and Reedy.
 The projective one is obtained by transfering the projective model structure from $\Sigma$-sequences and the Reedy model structure is obtained by transfering the Reedy structure from $\Lambda$-sequences.
 There are a few reasons why we want to use both structures.
 The projective one is more common, for example it is the one used in the manifold calculus in particular for equivalence~\eqref{eq:tower_ibimod}.
-Also in the projective structure the construction of the derived mapping spaces is more explicit: since all objects are fibrant we don\rq{}t need to worry about the fibrant replacements, which on the contrary are difficult to make explicit in the Reedy structure.
-The advantage of the Reedy structure is that it simplifies the proof of Main Theorem~\ref{th:main}.
-Using it makes its proof more elegant in the case when the operad $O$ is doubly reduced ($O(0)=O(1)=*$).
-Also the generalization from the strictly to weakly doubly reduced case ($O(0)=*$, $O(1)\simeq *$) relies on certain homotopy properties of the Reedy model structure that we weren\rq{}t able to check for the projective structure (Theorems~\ref{th:zigzag}, \ref{th:bim_reedy_model}~(iii)).
-Finally, having both structures available could be handy for a possible future work.
+Also in the projective structure the construction of the derived mapping spaces is more explicit: since all objects are fibrant we do not need to worry about the fibrant replacements, which on the contrary are difficult to make explicit in the Reedy structure.\footnote{In fact in~\cite[Section~3.1.1]{FressePC17} B. Fresse and the authors produce an explicit Reedy fibrant replacement in the categories of (infinitesimal) bimodules.
+However, if we compare explicit derived mapping spaces, in the projective structure they still appear to be smaller.} The advantage of the Reedy structure is that it simplifies the proof of Main Theorem~\ref{th:main}.
+Using it makes the proof more elegant in the case when the operad $O$ is doubly reduced ($O(0)=O(1)=*$).
+Also the generalization from the strictly to weakly doubly reduced case ($O(0)=*$, $O(1)\simeq *$) relies on certain homotopy properties of the Reedy model structure (Theorems~\ref{th:zigzag}, \ref{th:bim_reedy_model}~(iii)) that we were not able to check for the projective structure.
+Having both structures available could be handy for a possible future work.
+A detailed study of the projective and Reedy model structures for (infinitesimal) bimodules is done in the work~\cite{FressePC17} by B.~Fresse and the authors.